JessicaNations/angular-safari/README.md

 * **DO NOT MOVE ON WITHOUT FIXING ERRORS**
 * might make an img slider of cards
 * added a fake share button
     * Extra credit: set it overlapping the image and text
-* Added Plan Visit content
-    * it's currently a mess
-    * routing or something needs to be figured out
-    * made a service file, but idk what I'm doing
 # Errors
-* Uncaught Error: Component HoursComponent is not part of any NgModule or the module has not been imported into your module.
 # Images:
 ## Dashboard:
 ![Dashboard](https://github.com/JessicaNations/angular-safari/blob/master/src/assets/screenShots/dashboard.png)